Graduate Programs Office

 Probationary students who have previously been placed on suspension will be notified by the CoB Graduate Programs Office that they have been terminated from the program should they fail to make a 3.0 GPA on all graduate work attempted during an academic term/semester (fall, spring or summer).
 A suspended student may reapply to a College of Business master’s program after a period of three years from the date of suspension.

 Course work taken at another university by a student on suspension cannot be applied toward the degree program.
 See www.cob.unt.edu for additional policies and procedures.

 College of Business MBA/MS students are restricted to changing majors/concentrations no more than two times within the College of Business.
-This excludes changing from graduate non-degree seeking status, or from a major outside the CoB to a CoB major/concentration.
+This excludes changing from graduate non-degree seeking status, a graduate academic certificate, or from a major outside the CoB to a CoB major/concentration.

 Departmental chairpersons assign teaching assistantships and fellowships based on departmental needs.

 College of Business Computing Center

 College of Business Information and Learning Technologies Center